dennyhaq/devops/README.md

-in this directory contain github action to build for go lang
+This directory contains a GitHub Actions workflow to build a Go application.
 ==
 CI/CD github action
 1. build go app